-The pro forma financial information is based upon the Company's historical consolidated statements of operations for the years ended December 31, 2016 and 2015, adjusted to give effect to the above completed business combination transactions as if they occurred on January 1, 2015.
-The pro forma financial information set forth below is presented for informational purposes only and may not be indicative of what actual results of operations would have been had the transactions occurred as if they occurred on January 1 of each year, nor does it purport to represent the results of future operations.
-The below pro forma financial information does not include asset acquisitions that occurred during the three months ended December 31, 2016 (in thousands).
+The pro forma financial information is based upon the Company's historical consolidated statements of operations for the year ended December 31, 2016, adjusted to give effect to the above completed business combination transactions as if they occurred on January 1, 2015.
+The pro forma financial information set forth below is presented for informational purposes only and may not be indicative of what actual results of operations would have been had the transactions occurred as if they occurred on January 1 2015, nor does it purport to represent the results of future operations.
+The below pro forma financial information does not include asset acquisitions that occurred during the year ended December 31, 2017 or the three months ended December 31, 2016 (in thousands).

-Year Ended December 31,

-2016 2015
+ded December 1, 2016

 Statement of operations:

-Revenues \$ 245,116 \$ 235,199
+Revenues \$ 245,116

-Net income attributable to Retail Opportunity Investments Corp. \$ 33,169 \$ 26,763
+Net income attributable to Retail Opportunity Investments Corp. \$ 33,169